2014 Oceania Women's Handball Challenge Trophy

 The 2014 Women's Oceania Handball Challenge Trophy was held at the ASB Sports Centre in Wellington, New Zealand between December 8 and 13, 2014.

 The competition participants were defending champions Australia, host New Zealand, regulars Vanuatu and Cook Islands.
-New to the championship were America Samoa, New Caledonia, and Samoa.
+New to the championship were American Samoa, New Caledonia, and Samoa.

 Hosts New Zealand were the winner upsetting Australia in the final and going through undefeated.
 Third was New Caledonia over Vanuatu.
-Fifth was Cook Islands, then Samoa and America Samoa.
+Fifth was Cook Islands, then Samoa and American Samoa.